Good planning is a hallmark of a transparent appointment process.

 Diversity of membership

-Government has a commitment to see a more diverse range of people appointed to government bodies to reflect the makeup of Aotearoa New Zealand.
+Government has a commitment to see a more diverse range of qualified people appointed to government bodies to reflect the makeup of Aotearoa New Zealand.
 Cabinet has directed those involved in appointment processes to explore alternative means of finding candidates if existing methods do not produce a suitable balance of people for consideration.
 Figure 2 on page 10 provides the key channels for promoting and seeking candidates.
 If these channels fail to produce the desired results, having further targeted discussions with the nominating agencies may lead to a more thorough and informed search before looking to other methods such as commercial search organisations.

-The Crown Entities Act 2004 section 29(2)(b) provides that, subject to requirements concerning merit, ministers making or recommending appointments to boards must consider the desirability of promoting diversity of membership, to ensure that the work of boards benefits from participation that reflects New Zealand society.
+The Crown Entities Act 2004 section 29(2)(b) provides that, subject to requirements concerning merit, Ministers making or recommending appointments to boards must consider the desirability of promoting diversity of membership, to ensure that the work of boards benefits from participation that reflects New Zealand society.
 Cabinet circular CO (02) 16 provides information on diversity requirements for public sector boards.

 The Public Service Act 2020, section 14 lays out the role of the Public Service in supporting the Crown in its relationship with Māori under Te Tiriti o Waitangi.
 The responsibilities include developing and maintaining the capability of the Public Service to engage with Māori and to understand Māori perspectives.